Mennonites in train car en route from Russia to Canada in 1923. Credit: MAID CA MHC 744-2

 Credit: Library of Congress LC-D4-8825 [P&P]

 The next day features a bus tour of the Kitchener-Waterloo area with educational visits to the archives and library at Conrad Grebel University College, Brubacher House museum, Woodside National Historic Site and other sites in the area.
-The evening features a multi-media event including a choir commission, hymn-singing, readings from historical letters and diaries, and a short talk.
+The evening features a multi-media event including a choir commission by renowned composer Leonard Enns, hymn-singing, readings from historical letters and diaries, and a short talk.
+Passengers will explore Russlaender immigration to Ontario through sources digitized by the Mennonite Archives of Ontario.
+Most of these sources relate directly to immigrants who passed through Ontario (beginning in 1923) and settled in the province (beginning in 1924); more will be added over time.

 The final day offers a choice of two bus trips: through the area surrounding Kitchener-Waterloo, visiting Old Order Mennonite country; or to the Niagara Peninsula where many 1920s immigrants eventually settled (Vineland and Virgil/Niagara-on-the-Lake) with a scenic side trip to Niagara Falls.